allih/allih.github.io/_source/_includes/about.md

-##  Hellison Askes
+## Allison Heskes

-I am a PostDoc researcher living in Copenhagen, DK.
-I started my career in 2008 and have worked mainly in plant science.
+I am a member of the Terpenoid Group at Department of Plant and Environmental Sciences at the University of Copenhagen.
+I'm interested in discovering chemical pathways in medicinal plants for producing diterpenoids.
+The idea is that we find the genes that are in the pathway and then engineer the pathway into an alternative host organism that can produce the chemical in a more efficient manner.